Opening Day: June 18, 2016 - Closing Day: September 5, 2016

 Whitefish Mountain Resort Bike Park Overview

-Whitefish Bike Park is a two-time first place winner in the MTBparks.com Riders' Choice Best Bike Parks Awards for the Northwest Region.
+Whitefish Bike Park is a 2015 Top 5 winner and two-time first place winner in the MTBparks.com Riders' Choice Best Bike Parks Awards for the Northwest Region.

 One of the best ways to experience the heart and soul of northwest Montana is exploring many of the more than 30 miles of lift-accessed downhill and cross-country mountain bike trails at Whitefish Mountain Resort.
 Whitefish Bike Park offers something for everyone, from the heart-pumping technical Runaway Train, to the meandering 8-mile intermediate Summit Trail, and flowy berm-filled Kashmir and Freebird.

 WHAT TO EXPECT RIDING WHITEFISH BIKE PARK

 Whitefish Bike Park is for riders looking for an epic riding experience while avoiding the crowds.
 Also anyone looking for a good deal so they will have extra cash leftover to try local food and brews.
 Thirteen lift accessed trails, nearly 20 miles worth, with a vertical drop over 2,000 feet (635 meters).

 BEYOND THE BIKE PARK